 You can add hashtags to both the title and description of your video.

 All of the hashtags you add to your description will be clickable but only the first 3 will be displayed above the title of the video.
 That means they are the most visible and the most important ones in the description.
-You can see an example of this in the image bellow.
+You can see an example of this in the image below.

 If you add a hashtag in the video title make sure it is leading users to something else of yours or your video might just be a quick hop as they move through the hashtag.
 That means avoiding generic hashtags or ones that are used by competitors.